GOT QUESTIONS?

 WE’VE GOT ANSWERS.

 • Round 1 is a short series of questions that will include a bit about you or your company.
 We then want to hear about your idea and your vision of how it will work.
 This needs to be approximately 500 words.
-Closing date: 26th September 2024
+Closing date: 26th September 2025.

 This leads you to Round 2.
 This round will require you to present your idea from a 3x3m space in the Great Hall of the RGS.
 You may use any form of media, prop, costume, dramatisation… to bring your entrepreneurial vision to life.
 Judges will then circulate and view your pitches.
-Following this, the best will then go through to the Grand Final.

 • This is an entirely FREE event for entrants and attendees.
 There should be no financial barrier to contribute to such an important theme.
 Other than the time to prepare and your transport to the event, there is no cost.